Auxen/AuxenProduction/README.md

 The User Room View is very similar to the DJ view, with a few key differences.
 Like the DJ, the listener can send messages to the room, but instead of 🙏 there is 🔥.
 The listener can set the room on fire.

+## Conclusion

+Auxen is an application that will closer bonds with your friends, colleagues, and random people all over the world.
+The application allows you share experiences and share your taste.
+We hope to see this application used primarily in work places, or studying groups.
+If you want to read more about Auxen and our product-approach when building the product, check [this](https://medium.com/@mohammadsyed/our-thought-process-and-journey-when-building-auxen-157611fc26d4) link out.

 ## API Reference

 1. Communication with Spotify is based on Spotify web API